Joyya0/WhichWitchTrivia/README.md

 Taryn/Bee:
 Responsible for the game's colors and movement.
 They designed the project's color palette and created the animations for the sprites.

+Iteration 3

+Issues Encountered:

+Anna: I worked on the player movement and camera, I was working on making a model for the door but had trouble getting it to appear correctly.
+Francesca:
+Taryn/Bee: